apache/kyuubi-website/src/en/news/2023-10-11-new-committers.md

 ---
-title: '新的 committer: Binjie Yang'
+title: 'New committer: Binjie Yang'
 date: 2023-10-11
 linked: true
 description: We are happy to announce Binjie Yang becomes a new Kyuubi committer.